 As the popularity of mindfulness grows, so does the number of websites that have free guided meditations.
 This is a good stepping stone if you want to learn more and try some exercises, but perhaps don’t want to embark on an entire course yet.

-If you search on Youtube, you’ll find many different ones.
-However, one source that I personally like is the Harvard University Wellness website, where they have several guided meditations that are short and well made.
+If you search on Youtube, Spotify, or Soundcloud, you’ll find many different meditations.
+One source that I personally like is the Harvard University Wellness website, where they have several guided meditations that are short and well made.

 Taking a holistic approach

-Mindfulness is most effective if used as part of a wider attempt to improve your sleep.
-So it’s also important to take positive steps, such as ensuring you have the best lifestyle to help you sleep.
+Mindfulness may be most effective if used as part of a wider attempt to improve your sleep.
+So it’s also important to take positive steps, such as ensuring your daily choices and activities, as well as your bedroom setup, are conducive to good sleep.
+Take a look at my sleep hygiene tips article for more on that.

 Your views